 “Frances Ha” (2012)

-Noah Baumbach, Greta Gerwig and Adam Driver are all nominated for Oscars this year, but the movie that put them all together and had stellar black and white cinematography was somehow overlooked.
+Noah Baumbach, Greta Gerwig and Adam Driver were all nominated for Oscars in 2020, but the movie that put them all together and had stellar black and white cinematography was somehow overlooked.

 “Fruitvale Station” (2013)